ChamiLamelas/2D0/README.md

 meteor add reactive-dict
 ```

-Disable autopublishing in the Meteor project so the Meteor publish and subscribe functions can be used properly to control the transfer of data.
+Disable autopublishing in the Meteor project so the Meteor publish and subscribe functions can be used properly.
+Publishing and Subscribing is how Meteor restricts which data is sent from the server and picked up by the client respectively.

 ```
 meteor remove autopublish